 - You can also explore the street markets on Temple Street in Yau Ma Tei and Tung Street in Mong Kok for cheap clothes.

-One of the best Hong Kong travel tips include accommodation advice.
+One of the best Hong Hong Kong travel tips 2022 include accommodation advice.
 Accommodation in Hong Kong is something that’ll probably be the heaviest chunk of your travel budget, which means you must do your homework.
+This is also one of the crucial tip in this Hong Kong travel guide because communication barrier may affect the quality of your travel experience.

 - If you don’t want to spend too much on your accommodation, your best bet is a guesthouse.
 Guesthouses in Hong Kong are clean, comfortable, and air-conditioned.
 Ensure your safety by staying in only licensed guesthouses.
 See the complete list of licensed guesthouses on Home Affairs Department’s official website.